 This continues to be a challenging part of full-time RVing.

-There aren't many plans left that allow you to get care in all 50 states.
+There aren't many plans left that allow you to get in-network care in all 50 states.

 Nationwide insurance networks are disappearing and don't seem to be coming back.